Saturday, July 26, 2008

 PASHA in collaboration with BrightSpyre will be organizing the Startup Insiders in Islamabad on August 2.
 This is the 9th such session in the series that have been organized this year.

+This is an ideal platform for entrepreneurs and young startups to meet and collaborate.
 I encourage all to come and attend this session.
 The event will be held during the PASHA career expo at Pearl Continental, Rawalpindi on August 2, 2008.

 Date & Time: August 2, 2008 (4-6pm)